Customer Spotlight: How is Wellvis Utilizing Digital Vouchers to Power Online Payments in Nigeria?

 In the midst of a global pandemic and stay-at-home recommendations, online and phone health services are becoming exponentially more popular.
 However, it is estimated that more than 2 billion people in the world today don't have access to basic financial methods, such as the ability to make and receive online payments for digital services.
 Interestingly, more than two-thirds of them do have access to mobile phones.
 Yet these individuals, who may also lack IDs, are effectively excluded from the formal financial system and may be limited to using cash.
 Although the rise of the development of mobile money apps partly solves the problem, it also attracts hackers - QuartzAfrica claims at least $3.2 million is estimated to have been stolen in the latest incident that happened on October 3rd, last year in Uganda.
 The hackers used around 2,000 mobile SIM cards to gain access to the mobile money payment system, according to local papers.

 In this article, we have interviewed our customer - Wale Adeosun, MD, a CoFounder of Wellvis.org, a telemedicine solution, that has created an innovative way to help their patients pay for online services - digital payment vouchers.
-This is incredibly powerful because it allows unbanked individuals to easily pay for remote, digital doctor's visits and increases the company's reputation and customer trust towards its service.
+This is incredibly powerful because it allows unbanked individuals to easily pay for remote, digital doctor's visits and increases the company's reputation and customer trust in its service.

 Read further to learn how Wellvis is utilizing digital payment vouchers to power its online health marketplace and grow its consumer base, as well as how coupon codes improved its payment security.

 Wellvis.org is a one-stop online platform that provides relevant and tailored solutions to all health and wellness questions.
-Wellvis mission is to increase the accessibility of healthcare officials and doctors online - via video call, one-on-one consultations, and public community forums across Africa.
+Wellvis mission is to increase the accessibility of healthcare officials and doctors online - via video calls, one-on-one consultations, and public community forums across Africa.

 Wellvis's online marketplace connects everyday patients and professionals through: